ngoulongkam/Technical-Test-Exercise/README.md

 Selenium actions.
 While the Tests package follows an Arrange, Act and Assert principle; individual unit tests that focus on each of the requirements set.
 Instances of the pages are declared, methods called and tests asserted.
-## Known Bugs
+### Known Bugs
 1. When ordering Dresses, on the product page, the site becomes unresponsive and stuck on 'Loading'.
-This means the 'addMostExpensiveDressToCart' fails.
+This means the 'UserJourney: addMostExpensiveDressToCart' fails.
 However, an assertion error message is provided.
 2. When a user logs back in, the website fails to remember which items had been in their cart.
-Therefore, the
+Therefore, the 'UserJourney: checkProductAlwaysRemainsInUserCart' also fails.
+## Author
+Ewan Hardingham
+ewan.hardingham@ten10.com